5 Surprisingly Safe Countries to Visit on a Gap Year

 - TEFL Jobs in Cambodia

-These are exciting times for Brazil, the economy is booming whilst tourism is on the up and with the Football World Cup and Olympics being hosted here soon there has never been a better time to visit.
+These are exciting times to take a gap year in Brazil, with the Football World Cup and Olympics having being hosted here in the past decade and there has never been a better time to visit.
 Brazil still has problems with crime and tourists are advised to take safety precautions when visiting but the country is a lot safer than it has been in recent years.

 Remember though a lot of the crime figures for Brazil are from locals against locals in favelas and places away from the tourist hotspots so when visiting as a tourist you should enjoy a crime free stay.
 There are isolated instances of crime but you will find a large police presence in most public areas like train and bus stations and at major tourist centres and beaches.